Quick answer

 Age Restrictions

 Every client must sign a written consent form before you start.
-The form must include the client’s name, date of birth, a description of the tattoo, and acknowledgment of risks including infection and allergic reaction.
+The form must include the client’s name, date of birth, a description of the tattoo, and acknowledgment of risks including infection and allergic reaction — review what a tattoo consent form must include to make sure yours covers every required element.
 You’re required to keep these forms on file for at least three years.

 Sanitation and Safety Standards